Stop waiting for good weather | Blog Post by Rob Crews

 But really, it’s like with anything else — we frame our perception.
 I find myself naturally thinking of rainy weather as ‘bad’ — so much so that I actually just call it ‘bad weather’.
 By framing things this way, I automatically find myself feeling negative about that kind of weather.
 And my mood suffers.

-Josh’s suggestion is to change this framing entirely by making the most of bad weather.
-He spends storms outside with his son, having as much fun as he would in ‘good’ weather.
+But this perception isn’t fixed!
+One example of how you can change your perception is by simply making the most of bad weather.
+Josh Waitzkin explains on Tim Ferris’ podcast that he spends storms outside with his son, having as much fun as he would in ‘good’ weather.
 When the weather is ‘bad’, his son gets excited — there’s fun to be had!